Approve and Promote a Global Policy

 Once the configured number of users (set on the App Settings page) approves the policy, the policy moves out of review and can be promoted.

-Click the policy to expand the In Review window.
+Click the policy to expand the In Review window and click the dropdown menu to expand the list of options.

 Click Request Changes and provide a comment in the modal that appears.